webplatform/saltyvagrant-mediawiki/README.md

     mysql -u root wpwiki < utilities/snapshot.sql
     ```
-5. Create an entry in your hostfile
+5. Create an entry in your local machine `hosts` file

     ```bash
     sudo vi /etc/hosts
     33.33.32.5    docs.webplatform.local
     ```
     You can always change, or get the IP from the `Vagrantfile` if you want to change it.

+        wpwiki.vm.network :private_network, ip: "33.33.32.5"

 6. Code within this workspace outside the VM, browse [from the VMs web server](http://docs.webplatform.local/)